-Java Memory Leaks are caused by the stagnated objects that exhaust the memory resources leaving no working memory space for the new programs.
+Java Memory leaks are caused by the stagnated objects that exhaust the memory resources leaving no working memory space for the new objects.
 This blog helps you understand Java Memory Leak, its causes, prevention techniques, and fixing in detail.

 Java Memory Leaks – Basic concept

-The Java Garbage Collector does the freeing up and allocating of working memory or RAM to the programs.
+The Java Garbage Collector does the job of freeing up memory occupied by unused objects in the program.
 The Garbage Collector (GC) can only remove unreferenced objects, so the referenced objects cannot be removed even if they are no longer helpful for the application.
-Then these objects pile up and exhaust the memory resources which eventually lead to a Memory Leak in Java.
+These referenced objects which are no longer helpful to the application runtime pile up and exhaust the memory resources which eventually leads to a Memory Leak in Java.

 Should You Worry About Java Memory Leaks?

 Memory Leaks in Java are often considered an indication of poorly written programs.
 Sometimes java resource leaks involve a minimal amount of memory resources that may not seem troublesome to you.
 However, you must suspect a Memory Leak when your application returns a java.lang.OutOfMemoryError.